Here's a quick look at what I've been working on.

 I developed the Myers-Briggs Database software in Android Studio using Java.

-Progress can be tracked via the What's Your Type tag.
+This project is inactive; previous progress can be tracked via the What's Your Type tag.